Krewella: 2016–2017: Extended plays and singles

-2017–2018: New World, Coke Studio and further singles

-In an interview with Gary Vee, the sisters stated that they were currently in the studio working on a follow up to Ammunition.
+In an interview with Gary Vee, the sisters stated that they were currently in the studio working on a follow-up to Ammunition.
 They have since played more teasers, such as "Angels Cry", "dead af", "Team", and "Rise Up".
 "Team" was later released.
 Krewella hinted at two new songs on their Snapchat while performing in Sydney for New Year's Eve.
 One of them is called "Be There".
 More teasers have been played since then, in fact there are almost 11 unreleased songs altogether.
 "Be There" was due to be released by the end of March, finally releasing on May 10, 2017.
 They also confirmed their own record label, named Mixed Kids Records, with "Be There" becoming their first release on it.

 In 2017, Krewella partnered with dance-fitness program Zumba.
 They made a song called "I Got This" for their new STRONG program, which entails of workouts to high energy music.
 This has yet to be released, but it was teased on the STRONG Instagram page.
 On May 17, they played at a Zumba 'fitness concert' where they played a set while instructors and attendees performed a dance workout.
 Here, they teased a song called "Thrilla", which following the release of another single on May 31, 2017, a song called "Love Outta Me".
 They released the first part of their two part EP New World on June 8, 2017.
 They later announced their New World Tour with a video from Aladdin with Yasmine's face over Jasmine and Jahan's face appearing on random characters throughout.

 Krewella estimated that New World Part 2 would be released by mid-2017, then later by early September 2017 and before their New World Tour, but neither of these release dates eventuated.
 Multiple teasers of possible songs exist, such as "dead af", "Rise Up", "New World" (with Yellow Claw), "Angels Cry", "I Got This", "Thrilla", "Alibi", "Like We", and multiple unnamed songs.
-They released a new single, "New World", on September 18, 2017, featuring Yellow Claw and Taylor Bennett.
 "Dead AF" was later released as a single on October 24, 2017.

 On October 31, Krewella went on livestream from their tour bus on EDM social app 'WAV'.
 They mentioned that New World Part 2 should be released in 2018.
-They also teased five unreleased songs: "Run Away", "Bad Liar", "Alarm" (with Lookas), "Ain't That Why" (with R3HAB), "Another Round" (with Pegboard Nerds) and "Angels Cry".
-"Another Round" with Pegboard Nerds was released on November 17, "Alarm" with Lookas was released on December 1, and "Ain't That Why" with R3HAB was released on December 8.
-"Angels Cry" followed on December 29, 2017, released through their fan phone line—anyone who texted the line previously received a text with a link, and anyone else can text "angel tears" to the number to receive it.
+They also teased five unreleased songs: "Run Away", "Bad Liar", "Alarm" (with Lookas), "Ain't That Why" (with R3hab), "Another Round" (with Pegboard Nerds) and "Angels Cry".
+"Another Round" with Pegboard Nerds was released on November 17, "Alarm" with Lookas was released on December 1, and "Ain't That Why" with R3hab was released on December 8.
+"Angels Cry" followed on December 29, 2017.